Electricity pricing

 Electricity pricing (also referred to as electricity tariffs or the price of electricity) can vary widely by country or by locality within a country.
 Electricity prices are dependent on many factors, such as the price of power generation, government taxes or subsidies, CO_{2} taxes, local weather patterns, transmission and distribution infrastructure, and multi-tiered industry regulation.
-The pricing or tariffs can also differ depending on the customer-base, typically by residential, commercial, and industrial connections.
+The pricing or tariffs can also differ depending on supply and demand, typically for residential, commercial, and industrial connections.

 According to the U.S. Energy Information Administration (EIA), "Electricity prices generally reflect the cost to build, finance, maintain, and operate power plants and the electricity grid."
-Where pricing forecasting is the method by which a generator, a utility company, or a large industrial consumer can predict the wholesale prices of electricity with reasonable accuracy.
+Pricing forecasting is the method by which a generator, a utility company, or a large industrial consumer can predict the wholesale prices of electricity with reasonable accuracy.
 Due to the complications of electricity generation, the cost to supply electricity varies minute by minute.

-Some utility companies are for-profit entities and their prices include a financial return for owners and investors.
+Some utility companies are for-profit entities, and their prices include a financial return for owners and investors.
 These utility companies can exercise their political power within existing legal and regulatory regimes to guarantee a financial return and reduce competition from other sources like a distributed generation.